cac-t-u-s/cac-t-u-s.github.io/pages/objects.md

 <img src="objects_img/obj-box-additional-input.png">

-_– `decimals` is an optional additional argument of the BPF contructor._
+_– `decimals` is an optional additional argument of the BPF constructor._

 ## Box attributes inputs

-Box "attributes" are related to the box or editor display or behaviour, independently of the constructued value.
+Box "attributes" are related to the box or editor display or behaviour, independently of the constructed value.

-> &rarr; In addition to the contructor arguments this menu can also conatain **"box attributes"**, which will allow to set/or transfer some general visualization or editing parameters of the editor through the box inputs/output.
+> &rarr; In addition to the constructor arguments this menu can also contain **"box attributes"**, which will allow to set/or transfer some general visualization or editing parameters of the editor through the box inputs/output.

 <img src="objects_img/obj-box-key-list.png">

-_– The BPF editor has some visualization settings avalable though the "box attributes" inputs._
+_– The BPF editor has some visualization settings available though the "box attributes" inputs._

 > **Note:** When set [reactive](reactive) (as defaults when a box-attribute input is added), the box-attribute inputs are evaluated and applied to the box even when the box is locked.